 (f) Engine volume

 The vehicle manufacturer shall specify a value V_eng_max (= maximum engine volume of all vehicles within the PEMS test family).
-The engine volumes of vehicles in the PEMS test family shall not deviate more than – 22 % from V_eng_max if V_eng_max ≥ 1500 ccm and – 32 % from V_eng_max if V_eng_max < 1500 ccm.
+The engine volumes of vehicles in the PEMS test family shall not deviate more than – 22 per cent from V_eng_max if V_eng_max ≥ 1500 ccm and – 32 per cent from V_eng_max if V_eng_max < 1500 ccm.

 (g) Method of engine fuelling (e.g. indirect or direct or combined injection)